HNGamingUK/syntropy-validator-ansible/README.md

 I store the vault file in `~/.vault.yaml` if you store yours in a different location then you will need to change it on line 5 within the playbook file.

 5. Vault file contents
-Please see `vault-example` file for the variables that need to be added to your vault file and edited with your own data
+Please see `vault-example` file for the variables that need to be added to your vault file and edited with your own data.